GatesDupont/gatesdupont.github.io/_posts/2020-03-21-eBirdST-for-states.md

   crs = mollweide, method = "bilinear")
 ```

 Now we can finish up our manipulations of the abundance raster.
-First we need to transform our Massachusetts polygon to match its CRS to that of the abundance raster.
-This allows us to use the `mask()` command, which selects only the raster pixels within the polygon area.
+We need to transform our state polygon to match its CRS to that of the abundance raster.
+This allows us to use the `mask()` command, which selects only the raster pixels with centroids within the polygon area.
 Analytically, this is not necessary, but it makes for a much cleaner and more easily interpretable representation.
-After cutting out the raster in this way, we can project the raster back to match its CRS to that of the original Massachusetts polygon, since that CRS is extremely common and easily recognized.
+After cutting out the raster in this way, we can project the raster back to match its CRS to that of the original state polygon, since that CRS is extremely common and easily recognized.

 ```r
 # Mask to MA and crop